LattePandaTeam/Docs/docs/content/mu_edition/design_guide_usb_32.md

 ### Polarity Check
 Intel's reference design document does not explicitly confirm support for polarity inversion on USB 3.2 differential pairs.

-Therefore, implement strict polarity matching on the carrier board (As shown in the figure above).
+Therefore, implement strict polarity matching on the carrier board. **Do NOT Swap P & N Signals**.
+As shown in the figure above.

 ### Pairing Requirement